cvmfs/doc-cvmfs/cpt-building-for-cvmfs.rst

 Building software for CVMFS distribution
 ========================================

-This chapter try to collect the best practise of the community around building software to be distributed with CVMFS.
+This chapter tries to collect the best practice of the community around building software to be distributed with CVMFS.

 Each project has different needs and tradeoffs and this page is only offering suggestions.